 In August 1931, Thomas Edison was ailing in New Jersey.
 "Since the intense summer heat oppressed him, one of the new air-conditioning machines was installed in his bedroom, . . . " (Josephson 1959).

-Part of the reason that the Bretton Woods agreement occurred at Bretton Woods, rather than the more convenient Washington, D.C., was that there were concerns whether John Maynard Keynes, who was ailing from a heart condition, could survive long meetings in the summer heat of Washington, D.C.
+In July 1944, part of the reason that the Bretton Woods agreement occurred at Bretton Woods, rather than the more convenient Washington, D.C., was that there were concerns whether John Maynard Keynes, who was ailing from a heart condition, could survive long meetings in the summer heat of Washington, D.C.
 (Moggridge 1992, pp. 737-738).

-As recently as 2003, nearly 15,000 deaths in France were attributed to the lack of air conditioning during a heat wave.30 When I complained to my wife about the lack of air conditioning in the Paris subway system, a French medical worker overheard us and interjected that the French believe that air conditioning is harmful to respiratory health.
+As recently as 2003, nearly 15,000 deaths in France were attributed to the lack of air conditioning during a heat wave.33 When I complained to my wife about the lack of air conditioning in the Paris subway system, a French medical worker overheard us and interjected that the French believe that air conditioning is harmful to respiratory health.
 This is in fact the major counter-argument to the claim that air conditioning is beneficial to health.
 The claim, however, is easier to assert than to prove.
-One study that examined the issue concluded that: "We did not find any statistically significant associations between workplace AC and any of the health outcomes."
-(Sahakian et al 2009; with apologies to Deirdre)
+One study that examined the issue concluded that: "We did not find any statistically significant associations between workplace AC and any of the health outcomes" (Sahakian et al 2009; with apologies to Deirdre McCloskey).
+And if air conditioning were ever found to contribute to airborne pathogens, the technology could be modified to address the concern.
+For example, substituting copper for the aluminum in air conditioners can substantially reduce the potential for any fungus accumulation (Weaver, Michels, and Keevil 2010).